fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.17.0 =
+Adds blocks for Down Payment, Make, Model, MSRP, Odometer, Payment, Price, Stock Number, Title Status, Transmission Speeds, Trim Level, VIN, Year, and YouTube Video ID.
+Adds a block called Year, Make, Model, and Trim that outputs those meta fields in an H1.
+Fixes a number of blocks that were broken, including Beam, Body Style, Color, Engine, Interior Color, Last Modified, Length, and Odometer.
+Fixes bugs in handling input and output.
+Escapes more strings before output.
+Sanitizes more input values before they are used.

 = 14.16.3 =
 Fixes a bug in the [invp_archive] shortcode that prevented orderby and order query parameters from changing the order of vehicles.
 Fixes a bug in the [invp_sort_by] shortcode that prevented it from working on any page other than an inventory_vehicle post type archive.
 Bug fixes in the REST API class.
 Stops assuming posts_per_page and paged will be defined in the query params.
 Changes tested up to version number to 6.6.2.